Ngawi (town): Other public transportation

-In-city transportation in the Ngawi Subdistrict of the city is also served by online taxis (Grab Car and Go Car), conventional taxis, online taxis Grab and Go Ride, rickshaws, motorbike rickshaws as well as several car rental services available in the subdistrict area of this city as another option for traveling around the city of Ngawi.
+In-city transportation in the Ngawi District is also served by online taxis (Grab Car and Go Car), conventional taxis, online taxis Grab and Go Ride, rickshaws, motorbike rickshaws as well as several car rental services available in the district as another option for traveling around the town of Ngawi.

 Toll road

 The city of Ngawi is also an area crossed by the Trans Java Toll Road, the toll road that connects Jakarta and Surabaya.
 And enter the Solo-Kertosono Toll Road.
 The details of the distribution are that on the west side there is the Solo–Ngawi Toll Road, while on the east side there is the Ngawi–Kertosono Toll Road, which is parallel to the southern Java railroad.
 The Ngawi Toll Gates is the only access for vehicles going to/from Ngawi City.

 Sports

 Sports that are developing in Ngawi City include football, basketball, badminton, tennis, volleyball, swimming, and so on.
 Ngawi has a stadium, the Ketonggo Stadium.
-Ngawi also has a sports hall or abbreviated (GOR) even though it is located outside the Ngawi District of the city area, including the Klithic village area, Geneng District. however, almost all sports activities in the Ngawi area of the city are centered in the building.
+Ngawi also has a sports hall or abbreviated (GOR) even though it is located outside the Ngawi District of the city area, including the Klithic village area, Geneng District. however, almost all sports activities in the town are centered in the building.